snabbco/snabb/src/program/snabbvmx/doc/README.configuration.md

 Some of the lwAFTR's configuration fields are of special relevance for SnabbVMX.
-Although SnabbVMX can specify its own MTU and VLAN values, if those attributes are defined in a lwAFTR configuration file they always take precedence.
+Although SnabbVMX can specify its own MTU and VLAN values, if those attributes are also defined in a lwAFTR configuration file, the latter always take precedence.

-Please refer to Snabb's lwAFTR documentation for a detailed description about lwAFTR's configuration file and binding-table (Chapters 3 and 4).
+Please refer to Snabb's lwAFTR documentation for a detailed description about lwAFTR's configuration file and binding table (Chapters 3 and 4).

 ## Configuration examples